 When we finished mixing we knew we had done something very special.
 Scary Monsters was so incredibly satisfying to make; fans and critics alike validated us.
 This was one of our finest hours – and Blackstar was yet to come some thirty-six years later.

 A New Career In A New Town (1977–1982) book

 ‘Fashion’, ‘Scary Monsters (And Super Creeps)’, and ‘Up The Hill Backwards’ were released as follow-up singles, and all became UK hits.
 In the US, however, ‘Fashion’ was another commercial failure, peaking at number 70 on the Billboard Hot 100

 Reissues, remixes, remasters

-The album was reissued on CD, cassette and vinyl in 1992 by Rykodisc and EMI, and came with four bonus tracks, all recorded in 1979: re-recordings of ‘Space Oddity’ and ‘Panic In Detroit’, the Japanese single ‘Crystal Japan’, and a version of Brecht/Weill’s ‘Alabama Song’.
+The album was reissued on CD, cassette and vinyl in 1992 by Rykodisc and EMI, and came with four bonus tracks: 1979 re-recordings of ‘Space Oddity’ and ‘Panic In Detroit’, the Japanese single ‘Crystal Japan’, and a 1978 studio version of Brecht/Weill’s ‘Alabama Song’.

 A 1999 CD reissue by EMI/Virgin came with no bonus tracks, but was given a 24-bit remastering.
 Scary Monsters was again reissued in 2003, this time as a Super Audio CD.